You Can Set Up a Variable Capital Company in Singapore

 - These are mandatory:

-- There should be at least 1 Singapore resident director in case of unauthorized schemes and are at least 3 directors for the authorized schemes.
+- There should be at least 1 Singapore resident director in case of unauthorized schemes and at least three directors for the authorized schemes.

-- Unless there is an exemption, a MAS-licensed fund management company (FMC) should be chosen.
+- A MAS-licensed fund management company (FMC) should be chosen unless an exemption exists.

-- At least 1 director should be a representative or director of the FMC.
+- At least one director should be a representative or director of the FMC.

 - 1 Singapore resident secretary.